chennanni/note-tech/java/nio/index.md

 ## IO v.s.
 NIO

-- IO is Blocking while NIO is Non blocking
+- IO is blocking while NIO is non-blocking
   - When dealing with multiple connections, IO have to open multiple threads while NIO can use one thread
 - IO is Stream oriented	while NIO is Buffer oriented
 - When processing the data, Stream(IO) is easier then Buffer(NIO)